In this first of a series of podcasts dedicated to Apple Watch, David Woodbridge takes an in-depth look at the device. The demonstration includes:

 The podcast plays fine at this end when clicking on the link in the original post.
 Possibly you encountered a stray glitch in a connection somewhere, so do please try again.

 Hi David.
 That was a nice podcast.
-Can you do a podcast on updating software on Apple Watch?
-While the software is updating on your Apple Watch, does voiceover on your iPhone tell you weather your Apple Watch is "60% updated, 70% updated and so on," and when your Apple Watch is done updating it's software, does your iPhone say something like "update for your Apple Watch is complete?"
+Can you do a podcast on updating the software on your Apple Watch?
+While the software is updating on your Apple Watch does voiceover on your iPhone tell you weather your Apple Watch is "60% updated, 70% updated and so on," and when your Apple Watch is done updating the software does your iPhone say something like "update for your Apple Watch is complete?"
 The reason I am asking is because I am wondering how visually impaired users would know when the software is updating on their Apple Watches.

 Software update podcast

 Here is a podcast that David recorded for his personal podcast feed on how to update the Apple Watch software. http://s61.podbean.com/pb/38c074083bceef75fde05de1c8d8a470/57116ddf/data2/blogs24/339150/uploads/DemoofupdatingApplewatchtowatchos2.mp3.
 If you decide that you want more of David's personal podcasts, many of which are cross-posted to AppleVis anyway, go to davidwoodbr.podbean.com.